TrueAchievements' Cheater Policy

 An investigation into a profile is opened in one of three ways:

-• A profile is reported by a user because it seemed to be in violation of our Cheat Policy.
+• A profile is reported by a user because they believe it to be in violation of our Cheat Policy.

-• A member of the Investigations Team audited a profile and deemed it to be in violation of our policy.
+• A member of the Investigations Team finds a profile that they believe to be in violation of our Cheat Policy.

 Please note that all members are volunteers, therefore, this process takes time to complete.